redpanda-data/2023-unify-log-data-parseable/README.md

-# Streaming data to Parseable with Redpanda and Kafka Connect
+# Unify log data with Redpanda and Parseable

 Learn how to integrate [Parseable](https://github.com/parseablehq/parseable) with Redpanda using Kafka Connect and build a log analysis platform.